Water Supply Section – Water Allocation Branch

 All uses of water have equal standing for allocation purposes, as long as the water is used beneficially - that is not wasted.
 In only two cases can an authorized water use be re-allocated.
 One is if the allocation is not being used.
 (This does not apply to seasonal irrigation usage).
 The other instance is during a drought emergency when supplies can be re-allocated to protect the public.

-As long as the terms of the permit and the allocation remain unchanged, a permit may be transferred to a different owner by applying with a transfer of a water allocation permit form.
+As long as the terms of the permit and the allocation remain unchanged, a permit may be transferred to a different owner by applying with a Water Allocation_Transfer form.

 Permit holders are required to record and report water usage each year.
 Public, Industrial, and Commercial (Golf Course) users report monthly production for each water facility (well or intake) and a system summary of total monthly production for all facilities.
 Other information such as for water transfers and leak-losses are also required to be reported.